Ruby vs. Elixir — Which One to Choose in 2024?

 So Then, Should you choose Elixir or Ruby?

-Elixir has been gaining traction for a while now and many software companies do in fact incorporate it into their offer — hey, we did it too, because it’s a great piece of technology that can yield absolutely mind-bending results!
+Elixir has been gaining traction for a while now and many software companies do in fact incorporate it into their offer — hey, we did it too because it’s a great piece of technology that can yield absolutely mind-bending results!

 (think 1.3M simultaneous connections on a single server!), but it might be an overkill for projects that don’t need Elixir’s distinct features—so just because this technology is getting more and more attention doesn’t mean you should be following along at all costs.
+Ruby has been around for over two decades, making it a favorite among Ruby on Rails developers due to its simplicity and productivity.
+Many companies seeking Ruby on Rails development services value these features.

 Here goes the shortcut to picking Elixir vs Ruby - pick Elixir if you want to write a Web application of the type listed in the best use cases section in the article, and you’ll experience great results.
 But trust the good old Ruby code for projects that pretty much scream for it :)